Students with Dependents

 - Textbook Vouchers: CalWORKs students should take their textbook voucher to the University Book Store (Building 65) to purchase their books.
 Please bring a printout of the required materials lists from your Cal Poly portal for reference.
 The student can check out at the customer service desk.
 The customer service representative will create a personal account for the CalWORKs student to use the voucher as a first-time customer, so allow at least 30 minutes for this process.

 - The monthly Attendance Report should be signed by a staff member at the Dean of Students.
 The CalWORKs student can walk in to request to see a counselor to sign your attendance report.
 Please note that your form should be filled out prior to having the report signed.

-CalFresh is a federal nutrition program for low-income individuals and families that can help households buy healthy foods and seeds.
+- CalFresh is a federal nutrition program for low-income individuals and families that can help households buy healthy foods and seeds.
 Formerly known as the food stamp program and federally known as SNAP (Supplemental Nutrition Assistance Program), this program provides a monthly nutrition benefit which is used via an Electronic Benefit Transaction (EBT) card similar to a debit card.
-The benefit is used to purchase groceries at markets, small retailers and even farmer’s markets.
+The benefit is used to purchase groceries at markets, small retailers, some restaurants, and even farmer’s markets.